Kuba13019/travel-assistant/README.md

 ## Features

-- 💬 **Chat interface** — ask travel questions; the assistant routes to Web Search, Weather, or your uploaded travel document as needed
+- 💬 **Chat interface** — ask travel questions; the assistant routes to Web Search, Weather, or your uploaded travel document as needed.
+Chat transcript can be exported as `.txt`
 - 📄 **Document upload (RAG)** — upload a travel guide (PDF/TXT) and ask questions about it
-- 🌦️ **Weather lookup** — current weather for any city (OpenWeatherMap)
+- 🌦️ **Weather lookup** — dedicated tab showing current weather for any city as a result card (OpenWeatherMap)
-- ✈️ **Flight search** — search flights between airports (Aviationstack API)
+- ✈️ **Flight search** — search flights between airports, results shown as cards, exportable as `.csv` (Aviationstack API)
-- 🗺️ **Itinerary generator** — AI-generated day-by-day itinerary for any destination
+- 🗺️ **Itinerary generator** — AI-generated day-by-day itinerary, shown as expandable day cards, downloadable as `.txt`
 - 🕘 **Search history** — flight and itinerary searches are logged (SQLite)
-- ✅ **Input validation** — empty/invalid inputs are rejected with a clear message
+- ✅ **Input validation** — empty inputs, too-short/too-long text, and invalid IATA airport codes are rejected with a clear message

 ## Tech stack